burcutepekule/evolutionExperiment/README.md

 ### Workflow

 1) Open the Terminal
 2) Go to the directory you have cloned the repository.
-Considering the example above, go to the ``ROBOT`` folder,
+Considering the example above, go to the ``ROBOT/evolutionExperiment`` folder,

 ```sh
 $ cd ./ROBOT/evolutionExperiment/